Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/NTP/Retrieve Universal Time (UTC) by NTPClient library.rst

 Example
 -------

-In this example, we use an NTP client to sync with NTP servers using UDP and keep track of time locally.Open the example.
-"File" -> "Examples" -> "NTPClient" -> "Advanced"
+In this example, we use an NTP client to sync with NTP servers using UDP and keep track of time locally.Open the example. :guilabel:`File -> Examples -> NTPClient -> Advanced`

 |image01|